fstandhartinger/LightGbmDotNet/README.md

 - Please be aware this wrapper uses files to transfer data to LightGBM and may write a considerable amount of data on your disk
 - Don't forget to dispose the LightGbm instance after use to make sure the created files are cleaned up
 - To use GPU acceleration (only provided for NVIDIA cards) pass `true` to the constructor of LightGbm class
+- Works only on Windows, 64 Bit, .NET Framework 4.6.1 or higher